nodecg/nodecg/docs/nodecg-api.md

 An example is given below, and further examples can be found in the [samples repository](https://github.com/nodecg/nodecg-samples).

 ##Accessing the API
+###From the dashboard
-In dashboard panels, all of your .js files will have access to a `nodecg` object.
+In dashboard panels, all of your .js files will have access to a `nodecg` object, without the need for any extra code.

+###From a view
 In views, you must include `<script src="/viewsetup.js"></script>` at the bottom of your body tag, and you must wrap your Javascript as below:
 ```javascript
 $(document).on('ncgReady', function() {